ForaTravel/foracli/README.md

 2. Make sure you name and set the values of the .env.local properly(postgres_host)
 3. Make sure that you set $ENVIRONMENT in .zshrc
 4. Wait for fora migration to finish before running fora seed
-5. Ensure people add the s3 env vars or that will break local
+5. Ensure you've add the s3 env vars or that will break local

 ```